MKLab-ITI/image-verification-corpus/README.md

 The [computational-verification](https://github.com/socialsensor/computational-verification) project implements a framework that uses the corpus.
 If you use this dataset and/or the linked framework in your research, please include the following reference in your work:

 C. Boididou, S. Papadopoulos, Y. Kompatsiaris, S. Schifferes, N. Newman.
 Challenges of Computational Verification in Social Media.
 In Proceedings of SNOW II: Social News on the Web workshop, WWW'14 Companion.

+The mediaeval2015 folder contains the version of the dataset provided for the Verifying Multimedia Use task in the context of MediaEval Workshop 2015.